Types of courses

 - Short courses

 You can choose a course from many job areas like community services, hospitality, business or construction through our network of over 130 campuses across NSW.
-And when you successfully complete your studies, you are awarded a certificate recognised across Australia and New Zealand.

 Course levels available

 - Bachelor Degrees, Associate Degrees, Graduate Certificates and Graduate Diplomas help you gain advanced skills and a higher education qualification

 - Diplomas and Advanced Diplomas offer you complex and technical skills to help progress your career

 - Certificates I to IV teach you a range of introductory to advanced level skills to help you get job-ready or promoted

 - Statements of Attainment are part qualifications or short courses that can give you extra skills or prepare you for further study